Danladi Abdullahi Sankara

-Dr. Danladi Abdullahi Sankara (born 25 November 1954) is a Nigerian politician who is Senator for the Jigawa North-West constituency of Jigawa State, Nigeria.
-Danladi is a member of the All Progressives Congress (APC).
+Danladi Abdullahi Sankara (born 25 November 1954) is a Nigerian politician who served as the senator representing the Jigawa North-West senatorial district from 2011 to 2015 and from 2019 to 2023.
+He is a member of the All Progressives Congress.

 Early political career

+Sankara was the Governorship Candidate of United Congress Party (UNCP) for Jigawa State during the Political Transition Program of General Sani Abacha Regime.

+He served as Chairman, Elders Committee of PDP in Jigawa State from 1999 – 2007.

-In November 2001, Danladi was the National Ex Officio member of the People's Democratic Party (PDP) and Chairman of the Elders Committee of the Party in Jigawa State.
+In November 2000, Sankara was the National Ex Officio member of the People's Democratic Party (PDP).
+He was the Sole Administrator of PDP in Sokoto State in 2007.

 Sankara was a contender for the 2003 Senatorial seat on the PDP platform, but was defeated by Dalha Danzomo of the All Nigeria People's Party (ANPP) -- who was supported by the Jigawa State Governor, then ANPP member Alhaji Saminu Turaki.

 Turaki changed his party affiliation and won the next election as Senator for Jigawa North-West on the PDP ticket.

-Sankara was elected as PDP vice-chairman in charge of the Northwest on 4 March 2008; he resigned on 24 December 2010 in order to compete in the Senatorial election for Jigawa Northwest.
+Sankara was elected as PDP National Vice-Chairman in charge of the North-west zone on 4 March 2008; he resigned on 24 December 2010 in order to compete in the Senatorial election for Jigawa Northwest.